Kamal-Gautam-design/delta-demo/README.md

 # delta-demo
-This the first class of Git &amp; Github.
+This is the first class of Git &amp; Github.